x0rld/kata-git/README.md

 You should never use `push --force` or equivalent unless otherwise stated

-You should try and perform all the tasks listed here using the command line first, and relying on a tool like `sourcetree` after.
+You should try and perform all the tasks listed here using the command line first, and relying on a GUI later.

 ## Task 1 - Create a new empy repo